Empirical process theory for locally stationary processes: Introduction

 where $\sG_i = \sigma(\varepsilon_i,\varepsilon_{i-1},...)$ is the sigma-algebra generated by $\varepsilon_i$, $i \in\Z$, a sequence of i.i.d. random variables in $\R^{\tilde d}$ ($d,\tilde d \in \N$), and some measurable function $J_{i,n}:(\R^{\tilde d})^{\N_0}\to \R$, $i=1,...,n$, $n\in\N$.
 For a real-valued random variable $W$ and some $\nu > 0$, we define $\|W\|_{\nu} := \IE[|W|^{\nu}]^{1/\nu}$.
 If $\varepsilon_k^{*}$ is an independent copy of $\varepsilon_k$, independent of $\varepsilon_i, i\in\Z$, we define $\sG_i^{*(i-k)} := (\varepsilon_i,...,\varepsilon_{i-k+1},\varepsilon_{i-k}^{*},\varepsilon_{i-k-1},...)$ and $X_i^{*(i-k)} := J_{i,n}(\sG_{i}^{*(i-k)})$.
 The uniform functional dependence measure is given by

-Although representation \reff{representation_x} appears to be rather restrictive, it does cover a large variety of processes: In \cite{borkar1993} it was motivated that the set of all processes of the form $X_i = J(\varepsilon_i,\varepsilon_{i-1},...)$ should be equal to the set of all stationary and ergodic processes.
+Graphically, $\delta_{\nu}^{X}$ measures the impact of $\varepsilon_0$ in $X_k$.
+Although representation \reff{representation_x} appears to be rather restrictive, it does cover a large variety of processes.
+In \cite{borkar1993} it was motivated that the set of all processes of the form $X_i = J(\varepsilon_i,\varepsilon_{i-1},...)$ should be equal to the set of all stationary and ergodic processes.
 We additionally allow $J$ to vary with $i$ and $n$ to cover processes which change their stochastic behavior over time.
 This is exactly the form of the so-called locally stationary processes discussed in \cite{dahlhaus2019}.
-If both, functional dependence measure and mixing coefficients are available, many examples reveal that they lead to similar decay rates.
-These discoveries justify the use of the functional dependence measure for empirical process theory and raise hope that similar results as in the mixing framework can be derived.

 Since we are working in the time series context, many applications ask for functions $f$ that not only depend on the actual observation of the process but on the whole (infinite) past $Z_i := (X_i,X_{i-1},X_{i-2},...)$.
 In the course of this paper, we aim to derive asymptotic properties of the empirical process